zidarsk8/ggrc-core/PULL_REQUEST_TEMPLATE.md

 # PR Review checklist

+- [ ] The changes fix the issue and don't cause any apparent regressions.
+- [ ] Labels and milestone are correctly set.
 - [ ] The solution description matches the changes in the code.
-- [ ] There is no apparent way to improve the performance of the new code.
-- [ ] There is no apparent way to improve the design of the new code.
+- [ ] There is no apparent way to improve the performance & design of the new code.
-- [ ] The changes fix the issue and don't cause any apparent regressions.
 - [ ] The pull request is opened against the correct base branch.
-- [ ] Labels and milestone are correctly set.
 - [ ] Upon merging, the Jira ticket's fixversion is correctly set and the ticket is moved to "QA - In Progress".

 <!-- If your code is not finished yet can include a TODO check list